Crowdfunding: how does it work and what are the best crowdfunding sites

-If you’re starting a business or ready for big growth, it can be difficult to get the capital you need to scale.
+If you’re starting a business or ready for big growth, getting the capital you need to scale can be challenging.
 Banks are often reluctant to offer the loans you need, and it’s rare to find an investor who’ll back a smaller or very new endeavour.

-Until recently, business owners had only one option – fund their growth themselves.
+Until recently, business owners had only one option—to fund their growth themselves.
 That meant going cap-in-hand to family or putting the family home on the line.
 But crowdfunding offers businesses an alternative.

-Crowdfunding lets anyone raise capital on purpose-built platforms from a large group of investors, all making relatively tiny contributions.
-These are generally ordinary people—not career investors—and can contribute amounts as small as five or ten dollars to the scheme.
+Crowdfunding is a way to raise capital on purpose-built platforms from a large group of investors, all making relatively tiny contributions.
+These are generally ordinary people—not career investors—and can contribute amounts as small as $5 or $10 to the scheme.

 Some crowdfunding campaigns offer something in return for that investment: